ispras/scrapy-puppeteer-service/README.md

 For All requests puppeteer browser creates new incognito browser context and new page in it.
 If your want to reuse your browser context simple send context_id in your query.
 All request return their context ids in response.
-Also you could reuse your browser page and more actions with it.
+Also, you could reuse your browser page and more actions with it.
 In order to do so you should send in your request pageId that is returned in your previous request, that would make service reuse current page and return again its pageId.
 If you want to close the page you are working with you should send in query param "closePage" with non-empty value.
 If you want your requests on page make through proxy, just add to normal request "proxy" param.
 Proxy username and password params are optional.
-Also you can add extra http headers to each request that is made on page.
+Also, you can add extra http headers to each request that is made on page.
 ```json5
 {
   //request params